tropotek/betacrawler/README.md

 Betacrawler is a RC tank or robot controler firmware for arduino and STM32 processors using a PPM controller 2 ESCs and a standard Radio Transmitter (OpenTx Recommended).

 Use [Atom](https://atom.io/) or [VSCode](https://code.visualstudio.com/download) with the [Platform IO](https://platformio.org/) plugin to compile.
-If your not sure how to use PlatformIO here is a tutorial to get you started (https://youtu.be/EIkGTwLOD7o)
+If your not sure how to use PlatformIO here is a tutorial to [get you started](https://youtu.be/EIkGTwLOD7o)

 If you have a model that requires tracks or any other 2 wheeled model that you wish to control with a single stick from a controler then this could be the base code for you.

-The aim is to create a platform that uses a standard radio transmitter generaly using (OpenTx)[https://www.open-tx.org/downloads].
+The aim is to create a platform that uses a standard radio transmitter generaly using [OpenTx](https://www.open-tx.org/downloads).
 I have use a FrSky x-lite with the all-in-one module I had laying around for testing.
 Be sure that your radio and receiver are able to bind before using.

 It controls 2 ESC's for throttle on one stick and the remaining stick can be configured to use a Pan/Tilt camera platform.
 Then Aux 1 channel is reserved for Arming and you can configure any remaining channels and add your own code.